Skip to content

 - af run --label "GitLab CI #$CI_PIPELINE_IID" -- pytest --junitxml=results.xml

-Add AF_API_KEY and AF_PROJECT_ID as CI/CD variables in Settings > CI/CD > Variables.
+Add AF_API_KEY and AF_PROJECT_ID as CI/CD variables in Settings > CI/CD > Variables (enable Masked for AF_API_KEY).
+GitLab automatically injects them as environment variables into every job.

 Jenkins